iffylaw/ESSD-2020-106/README.md

 FigRoot  <- './Figure'
 ```

->
+> and then run Meteorological.R.

 ```r
 source('Meteorological.R')
 ```

-> **Or copy the code in Meteorological.R in turn and execute it in Rstudio or R software.**
+> Or copy the code in Meteorological.R **in turn** and execute it in Rstudio or R software.

-> **MAAT.R and MAGST.R have been implemented in Meteorological.R, no additional execution is required.**
+> MAAT.R and MAGST.R have been implemented in Meteorological.R, **no additional execution is required.**

 >
 ```r